jquery/learn.jquery.com/page/javascript-101/operators.md

 var bar = baz || createBar();
 ```

 This style is quite elegant and pleasantly terse; that said, it can be really hard to read or use, especially for beginners.
+See the section on truthy and falsy things in the [Conditional Code](/conditional-code) article for more about evaluating truthiness.

 ## Comparison Operators